olebole/irafdoc/doc/immatch.imalign.rst

   include only the region over which they all overlap.
-The trim section that is actually used may differ slightly from that reported by IMCENTROID, due to a correction applied to compensate for the boundary extension <tt>"contamination"</tt> near the edges of the images.
+The trim section that is actually used may differ slightly from that reported by IMCENTROID, due to a correction applied to compensate for the boundary extension <span style="font-family: monospace;">"contamination"</span> near the edges of the images.
   </dd>
   </dl>
   <dl>